tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/快速入门/注册游戏_intl.md

 ![](https://main.qcloudimg.com/raw/e70fd4a7ad1dad2f2f89f2df06979875.png)
 2.2 Enter the name of the game, contact name, mobile number, development platform and sub-category as needed, and click **OK** to add the game.
 ![](https://main.qcloudimg.com/raw/0766b5d9d62e7d2b11352c3e24af70b7.png)
 2.3 After the game is added, the game ID and KEY are automatically assigned, as shown below.
-Then, you can activate the service.
+You can now activate the service.
 ![](https://main.qcloudimg.com/raw/fdda4a1ee99d6b51dac0a8c346fdacd4.png)

 >?
 As shown in the image above, a game project called "Free Experience Zone" will automatically be assigned.
 All services under this project are free of charge.